28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 292-308 308Tmiss toAPE end 319 |

-The allosteric inhibitor shown in the structure above is especially interesting in that it requires both the PH domain and the kinase domains for its effect.
+The allosteric inhibitor shown in the structure above is particularly interesting because it requires both the PH and kinase domains for its effect.

 Figure \(\PageIndex{36}\) shows an interactive iCn3D model of the structural overlap between the inactive form (shown above, 3o96 containing a bound allosteric inhibitor) with an active form of AKT(3cqw), which has a bound substrate (from glycogen synthase kinase-3 beta, yellow spacefill).